 What is the cultural web model?
 Well, a company’s strategic direction, and success, is very often a byproduct of its corporate culture.
 So, it benefits organizations not only to think about culture but to analyze it.

-The cultural web model is just one way to understand company culture.
-In this article, we will introduce it, break it down into its essential elements, and show you how you can use it to help envision and interrogate your own corporate culture.
+The cultural web model is just one way to understand culture in the scope of organizational development.
+In this article, we will introduce it, break it down into its essential elements, and show you how you can use it to help envision and interrogate your own culture today.

 What is the Cultural Web Model?

 Developed in 1992 by Gerry Johnson and Kevan Scholes, the cultural web model helps define the ‘paradigm,’ or the lived reality, of working within an organization.
 Moreover, it’s a method of exploring the different elements of a company and how these elements can shape people’s experiences working for them (or for customers working with them).

 In addition to that, it is also a way to explore:

 - What power structures exist within a company

 When it comes down to it, though, the cultural web model is a way to understand a company’s present culture and the elements that can help define it moving forward.
 It is best understood as a collection of steps:

 - Where it wants to go